lifelib-dev/lifelib/makedocs/source/updates.rst

     Visit <a href="https://modelx.io/allposts" target="_blank">modelx blog</a>
     for more updates.</p>

+* *29 Mar 2021:*
+  spyder-modelx v0.6.0 and models v0.13.1 are released.
+  New download available on :doc:`download` page.

 * *14 Feb 2021:*
   lifelib v0.0.16 is released.
 See :ref:`releases` for details.
   New download available on :doc:`download` page.